 Shine forth, thou Starre of Poets...

-The constellation is that of Cygnus, the Swan, symbol of a great poet-initiate and an attribute of Apollo, the Day Star that is the “star of poets”.
-Normally the Day Star refers to the Sun, but, by linking the “star of poets” with the constellation of Cygnus, Jonson is probably also referring to the nova that dramatically appeared in Cygnus in 1600, which caused a big stir and was twinned in Rosicrucian symbolism with the 1604 supernova in Ophiuchus.
+The “Hemisphere” is that of the Northern Hemisphere or sky.
+The "Constellation" is that of Cygnus, the Swan, symbol of a great poet-initiate and an attribute of Apollo, the Day Star that is the “Starre of Poets”.
+Normally the Day Star refers to the Sun, but, by linking the “Starre of Poets” with the constellation of Cygnus, Jonson is probably also referring to the nova that dramatically appeared in Cygnus in 1600, which caused a big stir and was twinned in Rosicrucian symbolism with the 1604 supernova in Ophiuchus.
 This Cygnus nova could still be seen with the naked eye in 1623.
 7

 The Gemini Spear-shakers